 As states deregulate their electricity markets, different alternative electricity providers compete against one another to win the interest of potential customers which can be homeowners or business owners.
 Typically the electricity providers attract the interest of potential customers by offering a lower electricity supply rate than their current utility.
-Other incentives may include free electricity on the weekends or a free gift card.

 Customers must always remember that the rate is not the only item to focus on when choosing an alternative electricity provider.
 When comparing the different contracts, make sure to pay attention to the following:

-- Length of contract.
+- Length of plan.
 A contract might last for six months, a year, two years, or more.
 Some electricity providers also offer a month-to-month option that customers can cancel without a fee.
 When deciding how long you want to sign up for, make sure to think about the contract as a whole

 - Energy source.
 Some plans, without too much additional expense, allow you to get your energy partly or exclusively from a renewable source.

 - Fees.
 Make sure to be aware of any fees within a contract.
 Some electricity providers may be completely free of fees while others may charge a signup fee or a cancellation fee.

 All these features go into your agreement with the electricity provider.
 Consider how they work together when you choose a new provider and plan.

 How to Compare Electricity Rates